paralleldrive/react-feature-toggles/README.md

 __windowLocationSearch__

-Should be a string that is equivalent to the browser window.location.search, this is mostly used test purposes.
+Should be a string that is equivalent to the browser `window.location.search`; this is mostly used test for purposes.

 ```javascript
 const windowLocationSearch = '?ft=comments'